Generation 6 (NASCAR): Successor

 For 2022, NASCAR replaced the Generation 6 car with the all-new Next Gen car.
 The rules package of the 2019 season served as the starting point of the new car's development.
 In addition, the Next Gen car is meant to attract new original equipment manufacturers (OEMs) to compete with Chevrolet, Ford, and Toyota.
 The Next Gen car was tested at Richmond Raceway with Austin Dillon on October 8 and 9, at Phoenix Raceway with Joey Logano on December 9 and 10, at Homestead–Miami Speedway with Erik Jones on January 15 and 16, and at Auto Club Speedway with William Byron on March 2–3.
 The test car was built by Richard Childress Racing and used a generic body.
 The Next Gen car was originally set to debut at the 2021 Daytona 500; the Gen-6 car would be used for the 2021 Busch Clash, held on Daytona's road course configuration.
-However, due to testing delays caused by the COVID-19 pandemic, the Gen-6 car was used for 2021.